 - Don’t plan on having a perfect night’s sleep.
 While the bunks are comfortable enough, I always managed to be stuck with someone who snored obnoxiously throughout the night.

-Once you’ve booked all your transportation for your trip to China, make sure you do your research on travel insurance, especially for China.
+Once you’ve booked all your transportation for your trip to China, do you have everything you need for your trip?
 Read through my 9 reasons to consider travel insurance for China.
+And don’t forget to grab a good travel journal to keep track of your journey!

-Have you traveled between Beijing and Xian before?
+Have you traveled between Xian and Beijing before?
 What was your experience and what would you recommend?